You never forget your first fishing trip, and for me, I also can recall every sight, smell and sound from my first Texas adventure.

 All public waters are open for the event, which also has become an annual tradition in nearly every state.
 Another added bonus is most state game and fish agencies set up angling clinics and opportunities for people of all ages and skill levels, and the Lone Star State is no different.

-The event, held each June in conjunction with National Fishing and Boating Week — set this year for Saturday through June 14 — could be the first foray into the outdoor for many children and even some adults.
+The event, held each June in conjunction with National Fishing and Boating Week — set this year for June 3-11 — could be the first foray into the outdoor for many children and even some adults.
 However, once you get the bug for fishing, you also should take note that the Texas Parks & Wildlife Department also offers free fishing all year in state parks, and we’ve got some great angling locales just begging you to carve out some time and make the short drive.

 With that in mind, here’s a glimpse at common boating safety questions.